This is Post 28 in the ‘Meditation Guidance’ series.

 Ugliness and Desolation – The Imagery of the Preta Realm

 The different cultural forms of Buddhism imagine the Preta Realm slightly differently – but it is generally imagined as a sort of nightmare parallel universe, that we can get reborn into for extremely long periods of time if we indulge the karmic tendencies that they represent.
-If, adopting the archetypal approach to psychology, we imagine the Preta Realm as an archetypal landscape rather than a literal plane of existence, we have the freedom to make the imagery ‘real’ for ourselves as modern students of spiritual psychology.
+If, with the knowledge of the archetypal approach to psychology, we imagine the Preta Realm as an archetypal landscape rather than a literal plane of existence, we have the freedom to make the imagery ‘real’ for ourselves as modern students of spiritual psychology.
 While I wish to respect the Buddhist traditions, I have adopted this freer approach in parts of my description below.

 The physical environment of the Preta Realm is one of desolation and ugliness.
 Traditionally it is imagined as a lifeless wasteland, but it could equally be imagined as a crumbling urban landscape of dilapidation, dirt and neglect.
 It might even be imagined as resembling a particularly ugly and characterless modern shopping mall in a dystopian future, where the pitiless commercial imperative has swept away all individuality and created a hard and soulless architecture which is devoid of the light of humanity, even as it is brightly lit by fluorescent lights and the illuminated logos of the retail corporations.

 These internal dream-like landscapes are inhabited by the pretas – pitiful beings who, although they are very frail, having thin legs and arms, and tiny thin elongated necks, also have large bloated bellies.
 Their faces are contorted by despair and starvation, and they have large eyes and tiny mouths.
-Always in the grip of un-namable inner pain and a crushing emotional emptiness they are compulsively driven by an overwhelming craving for anything that appears to promise momentary relief.
+Eternally in the grip of un-namable inner pain and a crushing emotional emptiness they are compulsively driven by an overwhelming craving for anything that appears to promise momentary relief.
 These are beings who have lost all discernment as to what is beneficial, nourishing, or satisfying – and what it not.
-Tradition tells us that in their desperate scavenging, the pretas will even eat excrement.
+Tradition tells us that in their desperate scavenging the pretas will even eat excrement.

 The Preta Realm gives us eloquent images of the most extreme outcome of the downward spiral of egoic Feeling – if we are unlucky enough to fall that far.
 The distended bellies and large eyes symbolise appetite, while the thin weak limbs symbolise the disembodiment and vulnerability that comes when fear of painful feeling becomes a desperate unwillingness to feel.
 The tiny mouths and thin necks symbolise the inability to effectively take in nourishment.
 Tradition tells us that the un-nutritious food that the pretas do manage to eat turns into sharp blades in their stomach, or turns into fire and burns their mouths.